astrohart/MFR/MFR.Settings.Profiles.Providers/README.md

 Overrides the current thread's CurrentUICulture property for all resource lookups using this strongly typed resource class.

+<a name='P-MFR-Settings-Profiles-Providers-Properties-Resources-Error_NoSavePathname'></a>
+### Error_NoSavePathname `property`

+##### Summary

+Looks up a localized string similar to We were provided a blank pathname for saving, and the value of the ProfileCollectionFilePath property has not been set.
+You need to call the InitializeProfileCollectionFilePath method first..

 <a name='P-MFR-Settings-Profiles-Providers-Properties-Resources-ResourceManager'></a>
 ### ResourceManager `property`